 More than 3 out of 4 Americans suffer from periodontal disease.
 Most people have the less serious form, gingivitis.
 Between 5% and 15% of Americans suffer from the more serious, advanced stage of gum disease called periodontitis.
-Bleeding gums is one of the dental concerns Dr. Conover and Dr. Doray address at our dental office in Philadelphia.
+Bleeding gums are one of the dental concerns Dr. Conover addresses at our dental office in Philadelphia, PA.

 Causes of Gingivitis or Gum Disease